Heapforge/.github/profile/README.md

 ## Welcome 👋
-This is Heapforge, an independent software development company, based in Sofia, Bulgaria.
+This is Heapforge, an independent software development company, based in London, UK.

 Learn more on our [website](https://heapforge.com/)!